google/guava/README-typetools.md

 To build this project
 ---------------------

-Optionally change `guava/pom.xml` to use a locally-built version of the Checker Framework
+Optionally change `guava/pom.xml` to use a locally-built version of the Checker Framework.

 Create file `guava/target/guava-HEAD-jre-SNAPSHOT.jar`: